Helen Curtis

 Director

-She formerly managed the arts team at the City of Perth where, from the ground up, she developed the City’s Public Art Program, Collection Management Program, Sponsorship Program and negotiated major cultural developments such as an international artist exchange with Taipei, and the summer event Symphony in the City.
+She formerly managed the art team at the City of Perth where, from the ground up, she developed the City’s Public Art Program, Collection Management Program, Sponsorship Program and negotiated major cultural developments such as an international artist exchange with Taipei, and the summer event Symphony in the City.

 Helen has a national perspective and local knowledge with a keen understanding of public art processes, statutory requirements, urban planning, contemporary art practice and Australian arts practitioners.
-Specialising in curating public spaces, public art, collaborative design and percent for art, Helen is able to assist clients in planning and managing projects and the translation of concepts into the built environment.
+Specialising in curating public spaces, public art, collaborative design and Percent for Art, Helen is able to assist clients in planning and managing projects and the translation of concepts into the built environment.

 Key Attributes